 6. Let Your Freak Flag Fly

 This is the most important point for geeks and nerds to keep in mind: you don’t have to try to fit in with everyone else.
 If you like anime, wear that Dragon Ball Z shirt that’s been gathering dust inside your closet.
+You can find some cool anime t-shirts on Otaku Attack.

 Don’t be scared to wear, say, or do something related to your geeky interests.
 Chances are, you’ll find someone who catches onto your reference, recognizes your shirt, or is simply curious about the things you like.
 This makes for a quick conversation starter, and it might even end in friendship.